bootique/bootique/UPGRADE.md

            Clears all checksums in the current changelog, so they will be recalculated next update.

-      --config=yaml_location
-           Specifies YAML config location, which can be a file path or a URL.

-      -h, --help
-           Prints this message.

-      -H, --help-config
-           Prints information about application modules and their configuration options.

       -u, --update
            Updates DB with available migrations